How to Choose the Right Property Management Software for Your Business

 Some common functions property managers look for include software that offers an integrated billing system, ratio utility billing, and tenant screening.

 In addition, investigate whether the software provides website hosting and website customization.
 If you manage separate complexes of properties, you should also research whether the software provides website branding services.
 Are custom property management website templates available?
-If so, can you customize the pages of your site for unique groups of properties?
+If so, can you customize your site’s pages for unique groups of properties?

 2. What additional types of features does the software package offer?

 Look at whether the software allows you to set up separate portals for landlords and tenants.
 This feature can be a big selling point for owners, allowing them to access reports, documents, and even photos, 24 hours a day.
 And a separate portal for tenants allows them to pay rent and submit maintenance requests electronically.
 Some systems also include online tenant applications and leases as well as tenant screening systems.

 Most companies will allow you to test-drive software free for 30 days.
 As you try it out, look for whether the software interface intuitive and easy to use.
 Any software you pick should be relatively easy for you and your employees to learn.
 It should make your work easier and your business more efficient.
 And it should be relatively self-explanatory for tenants and owners.
 Otherwise, you’ll be fielding lots of questions about how to use it.

 The software should incorporate accounting tools specific to property management and should be able to easily allow you to change the format of your financial reports.
 Some software will allow you to file tax forms.